codekoch/mediakit_x86/README.md

 > ./install.sh
 - Take a coffee (Installation will take some time...)
 - Restart to autologin into the new account
-> ./sudo shutdown -r now
+> sudo shutdown -r now
 - Choose default panel when asked for
 - Customize everything according to your needs
 - Open a terminal and save the current account settings